 - Qualifications: BSc (Hons) Politics and History, MSc International Relations (Research) (Distinction), PhD International Relations, Fellow of the Higher Education Academy

 - Role Title: Principal Lecturer in Political Economy and Subject Area Leader for Politics and International Relations

 - Address: Milldam, Burnaby Road, Portsmouth PO1 3AS

 - Department: School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

-Melita teaches principally on the themes of Political Economy, Security and International Development.
-She coordinates Global Development (level 4) and Global Capitalism: Past, Present and Future (level 6), as well as contributing to various other units including Current Political Issues, Global Issues and International Politics, and at post-graduate level, Contemporary Security in International Relations.
+I teach at both undergraduate and postgraduate levels principally on the themes of Political Economy, Security and International Development.
+I coordinate the modules Global Development (level 4) and Global Capitalism: Past, Present and Future (level 6), as well as contributing to various other modules including International Politics and Contemporary Security in International Relations.

 - International Development Studies and Security Issues

 - Transnational Europe